Flag of Martinique: Red-green-black flag

+Territorial Collectivity flag

-On 1 August 2016, a design competition for the collectivity's logo was opened to all people of age living in Martinique.
+On 1 August 2016, a design competition for the Territorial Collectivity's logo was opened to all people of age living in Martinique.
 Out of 647 eligible proposals, a design by 22-year-old graphic artist Stévy Desbonnes was selected.
 The logo features a hummingbird whose wings form a stylized map of Martinique.
 The colour ochre represents the local soil and blue represents the ocean.

-In late 2016 the local government flag was created, consisting of the new logo on a white background.
+In late 2016, the local government flag was created, consisting of the new logo on a white background.

-Ipséité
+Ipséité flag (2019–2021)

 In 2018, the local council launched a competition to create a flag to represent Martinique at international sporting and cultural events.
 The anthem Lorizon (by Rosetta Varasse) and the flag Ipséité ("Selfhood") were chosen by the president of the Martinique Executive Council, Alfred Marie-Jeanne.
 They were officially presented on 10 May 2019.
-On 15 November 2021 the flag and anthem were annulled by the local administrative tribunal, as the method of their selection were not deemed within the responsibilities of the Executive Council.
+On 15 November 2021, the flag and anthem were annulled by the local administrative tribunal, as the method of their selection were not deemed within the responsibilities of the Executive Council.
 It is still seen as a cultural symbol.

 The flag, designed by Johnny Vigne, depicts a lambi, an emblematic shell of the Antilles whose conch is used as a traditional musical instrument.
 Around it, 34 Amerindian stars symbolize the 34 municipalities of Martinique and eight segments evoke eight of the different languages spoken on the island: French, Creole, English, Spanish, Portuguese, Italian, Chinese and Arabic.
 The colour blue refers to the Atlantic Ocean and the Caribbean Sea, while green recalls the steep hills and nature of the territory.